-

 not for profit readings lately

-I was encouraged to get going with this blog after reading Seth Godin‘s Linchpin: Are You Indispensable? and Beth Kanter and Allison Fine‘s: The Networked Nonprofit: Connecting with Social Media to Drive Change.
-Having recently moved jobs with access to … Continue reading
+I was encouraged to get going with this blog after reading Seth Godin‘s Linchpin: Are You Indispensable? and Beth Kanter and Allison Fine’s: The Networked Nonprofit: Connecting with Social Media to Drive Change.
+Back in 2010 I had moved jobs, … Continue reading

 Posted in donate, fundraising, philanthropy, social media